jembi/openmrs-module-jembiregistration/README.md

 > section [here](http://www.shiprush.com/Product_Documentation/ShipRush_v9-0_USPS/Content/Thermal_Printer_Installation.htm)
 > for additional instructions.
 There is no need to install the Zebra printer drivers.
 The printer
 > user manual can be found [here](http://www.zebra.com/content/dam/zebra/manuals/en-us/printer/gk420t-ug-en.pdf).
+> The bar codes are setup to be printed on 30x100mm sticker labels.
+To change the label and layout, the label template
+> in the JembiRegistrationServiceImpl class can be changed.
+The label template is specified using ZPLII code, for which there
+> is full documentation on the Zebra website.

 * Module Installation